Mario Vazquez: American Idol

-Music career-present
+Music career

 In August 2005, Vazquez signed with J Records/Arista Records and worked on an album executive produced by Clive Davis.
 Vazquez's manager was Arnold Stiefel, who also managed Rod Stewart.
 He worked with Ne-Yo, Akon, Soulshock and Karlin, Lester Mendez, Scott Storch, and Luny Tunes.
 Some of these artists' songs with Vasquez did not make the final cut on his album.
 His first single "Gallery" was released in May 2006, and reached number 35 on the Billboard Hot 100 chart.
 Vazquez's self-titled album was released September 26, 2006 by Arista Records.

 Later that year, Vazquez performed on the Cartoon Network Friday block on August 25, 2006.
 A second single "One Shot" was released to radio in February 2007.

 After leaving J Records in 2008, he worked with a few dance DJs, appearing on collaborations with Hype Jones and Ted Nilsson in 2012.

-In 2012, he signed with ELEVEN 34 Records, and began work on his second studio album.
-His new lead single, "One Shot" (a different song than the one that appeared on his debut) was released to radio in April 2013.

 Controversy

 In 2007, Magdaleno Olmos, an employee of Fremantle Media which produces American Idol, filed a lawsuit against Fremantle Media, Fox Entertainment, and Mario Vazquez claiming wrongful termination.
 The lawsuit alleged that Vazquez sexually harassed Olmos by performing a lewd act in front of him and offered sexual favors.
 Olmos claimed that he tried to report the incident to a superior but was threatened with dismissal, and he was "terminated" a few months after the incident.
 Olmos' lawyer also suggested that Idol producers had forced Vasquez out over the complaint, and claimed that Nigel Lythgoe, the show producer, had said to Olmos, "we know that this happened and we are going to let Mario Vazquez go, and you're going to stay."

 Vazquez was reported to be "very upset, almost distraught" over the claim and that he didn't even remember Magdaleno Olmos.
 He had previously denied that he is gay and that he quit the show for "artistic reasons".
 The judge later ruled that Olmos had signed an agreement to "arbitrate all disputes and not file a lawsuit," and sent the case to arbitration and put a hold on the lawsuit.